corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/code-signing/signing-cli.md

 --key "signing key 1"
 ```

+2. Build a CPI (version 2).
-2. Build the CPI.
-Supply the group policy into CPI version 2 by performing one of the following actions:
+   You can supply the group policy file into the CPI by either passing it to the CLI `package` command parameters as a file
+   or by piping it to the CLI `package` command as shown below:

    * Use a command:
    ```shell